What Is Dynamic Range In Photography? Plus, How It Affects Your Photos

 How To Improve the Dynamic Range Before Editing

-You can do several things, in-camera, to improve the dynamic range at the time of capture.
-Let’s go over a few options.
+You can do several things, prior to shooting, to improve the dynamic range at the time of capture.
+Let's go over a few options.

 Control the Light